k0retux/fuddly/docs/source/tutorial.rst

 ``<target_id>`` is picked up through the IDs displayed by the command ``show_targets``

-Finally, if you want to switch to a new data model while a data model is already loaded, simply issue the command ``enable_data_model
+Finally, if you want to switch to a new data model while a project is already launched, simply issue the command ``load_data_model
 <data_model_name>`` to let fuddly do the job for you.